- Main

 As well as the story of the birth of the Wenlock Olympian Games and the Modern Olympic Movement, the museum presents:

-The archaeology of south-west Shropshire
+· The archaeology of Wenlock Edge

-The natural science of Wenlock Edge and in particular its internationally important geology.
+· The natural science of Wenlock Edge and in particular its internationally important geology.

 The museum has a range of activities for children and is the starting point for the Wenlock Olympian Trail.